 - The Budwig diet is a lacto-vegetarian regimen featuring flaxseed combined with cottage cheese or quark.

-The Budwig diet consists of a lacto-vegetarian regimen that has at its core a mixture combining flaxseed with cottage cheese or quark.
+The Budwig diet consists of a special lacto-vegetarian regimen that focuses on a particular blend of oil and protein, i.e. flaxseed oil and cottage cheese or quark.

-No clinical trials or documented case reports on the Budwig diet are available in the peer-reviewed scientific literature.
-Therefore, a benefit of the Budwig diet in the prevention or treatment of cancer is not supported by evidence.
+No clinical trials or documented case reports on the Budwig diet are available in the published scientific literature.

 - Budwig J. Das Fettsyndrom.
 Auflage 4A.
 Freiburg i.
 B.: Hyperion Verlag; 1996.